-Plantar fasciitis is the number one cause of pain in the heel or foot.
-The plantar fascia is the ligament connecting your toes to the heel bone.
-This ligament provides support to the foot’s arch.
-If the plantar fascia is strained, it swells, gets inflamed and becomes weak.
+Did you know that the number one cause of pain in the heel/feet is Plantar Fasciitis?
+The plantar fascia is a ligament that works by connecting the heel to the five toes.
+In this, the ligament helps to offer support for the foot’s arch.
+In the event that the plantar fascia is strained, it swells, gets inflamed and becomes weak.
 This is what causes pain in the bottom of the foot or heel when you stand or walk.
-Plantar fasciitis commonly affects individuals with chronic lower extremity biomechanical dysfunction or individuals who spended extended time on their feet.
-Many times patients these same patients have bunions, achillies pain, medial knee pain, or pain or discomfort in the lower back and hips as well.
+Plantar fasciitis commonly affects individuals with chronic lower extremity biomechanical dysfunction or individuals who spent extended time on their feet.
+Many times patients these same patients have bunions, Achilles pain, medial knee pain, or pain or discomfort in the lower back and hips as well.

 Causes Of Plantar Fasciitis

 Straining the ligament that supports your arch is the main cause of plantar fasciitis.
 When the strain is repeated, there might be a development of small tears.
 These tears are the main cause of swelling and pain.
 The tears will develop if:

 - Your feet are always rolling too much inwards when walking.
 This is also referred to as excessive pronation.

 - Flat feet or high arches

 - You are overweight

 - You wear shoes that are worn out or do not fit properly

 - You have tight calf muscles or Achilles’ tendons

 Most people who have plantar fasciitis have reported feeling pain when making the last step after sitting for a long time, or after getting out of bed.
 After taking a few steps, the stiffness and the pain will reduce.
 There will, however, be an increase in pain as the day progresses and as you use your feet.
 The pain might peak as you climb stairs or when you stand for extended periods.
 If the pain comes at night, there is a high chance that you are dealing with a different condition such as tarsal tunnel syndrome or arthritis.